-In 2016, 282 locally acquired Zika virus infections have been reported by Miami-Dade (267), Broward (5), Duval (1), Palm Beach (8), and Pinellas (1) Counties.
+In 2016, 285 locally acquired Zika virus infections have been reported by Miami-Dade (270), Broward (5), Duval (1), Palm Beach (8), and Pinellas (1) Counties.
 Twenty-three of these cases were reported in non-Florida residents.
 The Duval County case is believed to have been acquired in Miami-Dade County.
-Many infections were linked to two focal areas in Miami-Dade County; 38 cases (including 2 out of state residents) were linked to the Wynwood area and 79 cases (including 13 out of state residents) were linked to the Miami Beach area.
-In addition, 41 individuals (including 5 out of state residents) reported travel to both Florida and countries with widespread Zika virus transmission and exposure location could not definitively be determined.
+Many infections were linked to two focal areas in Miami-Dade County; 38 cases (including 2 out of state residents) were linked to the Wynwood area and 80 cases (including 13 out of state residents) were linked to the Miami Beach area.
+In addition, 43 individuals (including 5 out of state residents) reported travel to both Florida and countries with widespread Zika virus transmission and exposure location could not definitively be determined.

 International Travel-Associated Malaria Cases: Nine cases of malaria with onset in 2017 have been reported.
 Countries of origin were Cameroon, Ethiopia/Malawi, Guatemala, Haiti (2), Indonesia, Uganda (2) and Venezuela.
 Counties reporting cases were Brevard, Broward, Leon (2), Miami-Dade (2), Monroe, Orange, and Palm Beach.
+One case was reported in a non-Florida resident.